aberesamwel/Akan--name-finder/README.md

 # Akan Name Generator
 Welcome to my Akan Name Generator!
 This a project where you are being provided a name according to gender and the day you were born
 ## Features

 - **Responsive Design:** The website adapts to different screen sizes, providing an optimal viewing experience on desktops, tablets, and mobile devices.
-- **Photo Categories:** Images are organized into categories such as Nature, Urban, and Portraits, allowing visitors to explore different themes.
 - **Image Stories:** Each photo includes a short story or description that appears on hover, offering context and background information.
 - **Modern Styling:** Utilizes advanced CSS techniques including gradients, box shadows, and hover effects for a polished look.